Telepath (musician): Newfound popularity and collaborative releases (2014)

 During 2014, Laurila released Telepathic and Blue Dream, two split albums with Dutch musician Jornt Elzinga as Cat System Corp.
 Three music videos for tracks from Telepathic were released: "Direction" on May 28, "Fantasy" on May 30, and "Love After Midnight" on July 15.
 The third was created by Elzinga, who, on October 4, released a video for one of Laurila's earlier tracks, "Faint Light" from To the Future (2014).
 The two musicians later came to lead the project Fragmented Memories, a large-scale collaborative album featuring a variety of musicians from the vaporwave genre.
-According to Elzinga, the Telepath project had already garnered a significant amount of listeners by this point.
+According to Elzinga, the Telepath project had already garnered a significant amount of listeners by this point, with the release of Beyond Reality in June marking what Laurila called a turning point for the alias and a "special milestone where clarity of intention was reached".

-By the end of the year, there were 20 releases under the Telepath alias, including Beyond Reality, Face to Face, and Amaterasu.
-The third was later chosen by musician Angel Marcloid as one of her favorite albums on Bandcamp, the music sharing website that currently hosts Laurila's music.
+By the end of the year, there were 20 releases under the Telepath alias, including Disembodiment, Face to Face, and Amaterasu.
+Amaterasu was later chosen by vaporwave musician Angel Marcloid, owner of the alias MindSpring Memories, as one of her favorite albums on Bandcamp, the music sharing website that currently hosts Laurila's music.
 His work with Russo on the album 2814 helped establish the eponymous alias as a sample-free vaporwave project; this, according to Resident Advisor writer Andrew Ryce, began a new development for the vaporwave movement, as it shifted perspectives of the scene being a temporary piece of Internet culture to a completely new music genre.
+Laurila later described the transition from 2014 into 2015 as the time period where he achieved his full potential with the Telepath alias.